 There is a classic rule in writing – “show, don’t tell!”
 The rule should apply more to designing than writing.
 Design is a more visual medium than anything textual.
 Texts help us form images with words, whereas design can form images, period.
 Does that mean there is no need for text?
 Of course not.
 Text adds to designs in its own way.
 They help create associations (sometimes remote) in the viewers mind due to their special detachment from the immediacy of the image and due to their ability to be direct and precise in communication.
 They can even bring together two disparate meanings together in a single design without incorporating two disparate images and creating confusion.

 Every design must have a singular concept – an idea, theme, or purpose – that unites various elements harmoniously.
 The seeds for this harmony is sowed in the mind of the designer and the fruits from the seeds are reaped in the minds of the design consumers.
 With a clear visual concept and good execution, the designer can improve the fruits for the viewer, and thereby draw them closer or engage them with more purpose.
 A clear concept allows the designer to coherently compose the design.

 Design is easy once we familiarize ourselves well with these elements and how they relate to each other on the digital canvas.
 To bring these elements to life, however, we need to practice using and putting things on the digital canvas.
-For anyone, who is willing to invest time and effort in this endeavor, opportunities for remuneration and recreation are aplenty.
+For anyone, who is willing to invest time and effort in this graphic design endeavor, opportunities for remuneration and recreation are aplenty.
 Because design, like I said at the start, is everywhere!